MadArtistPhoto/recipe-page-main/README.md

 -I printed out the designs, both desktop and mobile.
 That gave me a visual of the finished product I could reference without interuppting anything on my screens.
 It also gave me a place I could make notes about layout.

--Formattiing the <li> items was a challenge.
+-Formatting the LIST items was a challenge.
 Changing the color of the list bullets and numbers, and setting seperate margins and padding for the bullets/numbers and items took a bit of research.

--I used a <table> for the Nutrition data.
+-I used a TABLE for the Nutrition data.
 Getting the layout right took a bit of tweaking.

--I had an issue with <div> sizes being larger than their declared size (ie; width:300px would actually be about 330px wide on the screen).
+-I had an issue with DIV sizes being larger than their declared size (ie; width:300px would actually be about 330px wide on the screen).
 It took a while to chase it down.
 I forgot that I had changed the magnification on Firefox to 110% (combination of old eyes and large hi-res monitor makes the standard browser text small).

 ### Continued development